MrLoh/styled-native-components/README.md

 #### Hooks

-There are also some hooks available:
+There are some hooks available:

 ```js
 import {